Optical Quantum Mixed-State Reconstruction With Multiple Deep Learning Approaches: Data and noise model

 Typically, these states exist within a Hilbert space that has infinite dimensions.
 However, we can create a limited representation of these states with finite dimensions by setting a threshold on their energy levels, which is why in our experiments a Hilbert-space cutoff of $N_c=32$ is used for all cases.
 To prevent artefacts resulting from truncation, the maximum photon number of the states is limited to 16 after the displacements are applied.
-Different types of quantum optical states used in the research are defined based on the original paper of QST-NN\cite{ahmed2021classification}, including three well-known basic classes and four states from bosonic codes designed for quantum error correction.
+Different types of quantum optical states used in the research are defined based on the original paper of QST-NN~\citep{ahmed2021classification}, including three well-known basic classes and four states from bosonic codes designed for quantum error correction.
+Other constraints for dataset generation can be found in Table \ref{tab:constraint}.